 The climate is turning on us.
-Scientists continually warn us that the pollution has taken its toll on the environment and now the consequences to our lives are becoming more severe by the day.
+Scientists continually warn us that the pollution has taken its toll on the environment.
+When food must be made by deforestation of the land it’s a no winning goal.
 The suggested changes may appear small, but if everyone participates, they will have a significant impact.

-It’s true that every country should take measures to prevent further deterioration of our environment.
+It’s true that every country should take measures to prevent further deforestation of the land.
+Thereby destroying of our environment.
 Many changes depend directly on the governmental decisions, regulations and actions.
 However, every person can contribute with lifestyle modifications.
-Not only will we affect the environment this way, but also transform our lives for the better with healthy and responsible habits.
+Not only will we affect the environment this way but also transform our lives.
+These changes will stop deforestation of the land for the better with healthy and responsible habits.

 One of the ways to be an active participant is to turn to veganism.
 It may sound like extreme, but actually, it’s more than just choosing not to eat meat and its by-products.
 Since 22nd of April is Earth Day it could be the perfect time to start with your new eating regime.
 Moreover, to help you strengthen that decision, here are some facts how veganism and environmentalism go hand-in-hand.

 1. Meat-eating overheats the planet

 The consumption of meat has doubled in the last 30 years.
 Humans eat over 200 million tonnes of animals per year and that has a considerable impact on the environment.
 The most commonly bred animals are cows, sheep, pigs and chickens.

 The report from 2006 by the UN stated that meat breeding and production industry amounted to 18% of overall emissions.
 Three years later, this was revised to more than 51% by two scientists Robert Goodland and Jeff Anhang.
 Depending on what the studies include, the figure can be as low as 10% and higher than 50%.
 Whatever the case, there is a proven fact that livestock farming is one of the main causes of overheating of the planet.